Mahmoudz/Porto/README.md

 > <br/>
 > **Transformers:** should be used in case the App serves JSON or XML data.

-*For detailed definitions and principles of each of the main components, please refer to the "Some Components Definitions & Principles" section below.*
+*For detailed definitions and principles of each main components, please refer to the "Some Components Definitions & Principles" section below.*

 ### Components Interaction Diagram